Increase Your TSP Returns Now!

 The S Fund – Created to follow small cap securities, this fund offers one of the highest returns that the TSP has to offer during bullish markets.
 However, while this fund delivers high profits it also delivers significant losses during bearish markets.
 Individuals with a high risk tolerance are generally drawn to this fund.
 Nevertheless I would not recommend this fund for individuals coming close to retirement due to its cyclicality of booms and busts.

 The I Fund – I don’t recommend this fund for the simple fact that you can get similar returns simply investing in the S Fund with far less risk.
-This fund invests in international stocks also known as emerging markets which in theory offer more profit potential but do not require the strict reporting regulations of U.S. stocks.
+This fund invests in international stocks that are designed to replicate the market performance of developed markets outside of the U.S. These stocks could offer more profit potential but do not require the strict reporting regulations of U.S. stocks.
 For the daredevils who like to see their money increase quickly I would say the I Fund is definitely for you, just remember what happens when you gamble, you can lose it a whole lot faster than you gained it.

 Life Cycle Funds – The fund you decide to invest in will vary based on the year you plan to retire.
 In short these plans allocate a certain percentage of your portfolio to all 5 of the TSP funds.
 For someone with a longer investment horizon they will likely be placed into the C Fund and S Fund while individuals approaching retirement are primarily invested in the G & F Fund.
 I however, wouldn’t invest in any of these funds for a simple reason.
 Nobody knows my investment requirements better than myself.
 Some individuals may be trying to catch up and establish retirement savings.
 Investing primarily in the G & F Funds are not going to accomplish their retirement goals.
 Subsequently there is no reason why a young man or woman should be invested in the G or F Fund unless it is to seek shelter during a bear market.